CoLoSNet/Extractor/README.md

   Figure 1.
 Contents of the Extractor Simulation
 </p>

-and “Ray-tracing Database” folders.
-- Extractor Simulation:
+### Step 2: Download the ray-tracing database

-- Ray-tracing Database: this folder contains ray-tracing databases of different environments.
+Download the “Wireless insite folder” from https://www.dropbox.com/scl/fo/8nqew4rvma2gc19gdx7uh/h?rlkey=xi80fcr4wdfwjzgonx6c0aymu&dl=0, and put it nect to “Extractor Simulation” folder.
+This folder contains ray-tracing databases of different environments.
 As shown in Figure 2, in one of the environment’s folders, there is a folder that includes the Remcom ray-tracing results named “Results_for_Mat,” some Matlab codes that have the positions of the agents and anchors, and a map.png which shows the map of the environment.

 <p align="center">
   <img src="https://github.com/CoLoSNet/Extractor/assets/155145488/99f29803-3c72-4a17-bcc4-f5b353515924"/>